rax-register/rax-register.github.io/_posts/2021-07-28-nim_proc_inject_pt1.md

 -4- MingW compiler from the Nim website

+#### Attacker Machine

-Attacker Machine:  Kali Linux or Parrot OS.
+Kali Linux or Parrot OS.
 Really anything that can run Metasploit as we will use msfvenom and msfconsole to make this part easier on ourselves.
 For this project I used Kali Linux 2021, with root user access and Metasploit Framework 5.

+#### Victim Machine

-Victim Machine:  Windows 10 machine or VM with an unprivileged user account and Windows Defender enabled with all options turned on except automatic sample submission.
+Windows 10 machine or VM with an unprivileged user account and Windows Defender enabled with all options turned on except automatic sample submission.
 The specific VM I used is a Windows 10 Enterprise VM on an Active Directory Lab I built, Windows Version 21H1 OS Build 19043.1110.
 During the walkthrough I used a local user (non-domain user) without administrative privileges.
 The .iso used to initially install and then update Windows was from the Microsoft Windows 10 Enterprise Evaluation Center:  https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise

 I did not include instructions on VM/network setup in this guide so this is completely up to you.
 Make sure the Attacker and Victim VMs are on the same network and can ping each other.